 The Drake has endeavored to be one of the first urban resorts in the nation for almost a century... so please don't refer to it as the Drizzy.

-Named for the floor on which it sits in a River North skyrise hotel, Sixteen is a two Michelin-starred fine-dining destination for American cuisine with a French bent.
-The restaurant is helmed by Chef Thomas Lents, who has mastered the art of presentation in his intricate, progressive dishes.
-His tasting menus are like narratives, and his plates are almost too beautiful too eat -- almost.
-A smoked oyster topped with horseradish rests over a layer potato gel in its shell, and is stacked atop a tangled salad of various seaweeds; a thin slice of carrot is folded softly over a cylinder of king crab, dotted with sea buckthorn, and finished with dill.
-Even the tableside bread service is like a work of art, served over grains and intentionally positioned sticks.
+Named for the floor on which it sits in a River North skyrise hotel, Sixteen is a two Michelin-starred fine-dining destination for French-inspired cuisine.
+Chef Thomas Lents masters the art of presentation in his intricate, progressive dishes that are almost too beautiful to eat.
+A smoked oyster topped with horseradish rests over a layer of potato gel in its shell, which is stacked atop a tangled seaweed salad; a thin slice of carrot is folded softly over a cylinder of king crab, dotted with sea buckthorn, and finished with dill.
+Even the tableside bread service is like a work of art.
 A meal at Sixteen is a luxurious, flavor-forward experience, and not for those short on change.